Nyakinyua/Git-Hub/README.md

 Description
 This is an Angular web application that  enabes a user to  search for any user name on git hub and get the data and repositories belonging to that user name.

-Setup Requirements
+## Setup Requirements
-A digital device with internet connectivity.
-A digital device with colored screen.
-Wifi or Bundles.
-Technologies Used
+* Internet enabled device
+* users with github accounts

 ## Technologies used
-This project was generated with Angular CLI version 8.3.9. and Bootstrap with css stylesheet.
+* This project was generated with Angular CLI version 8.3.9.
+Bootstrap with css stylesheet.

-Support and contact details
+## Support and contact details
 Incase of a problem, issue or need more clarification, feel free to send an email @ {wanyakinyua968@gmail.com}